 Risks include physical exhaustion, altitude sickness, and injury.
 You might develop headaches, nausea and extreme tiredness bought on by the effect of the thinner air at high altitudes.
 Your tour guides will be aware of the dangers and will always be looking out for your safety and wellbeing and you should follow their advice at all times.

 Please read your Policy Wording carefully to ensure that it meets with your precise requirements.
-View and download the relevant Policy Wording* from the links below depending on whether you live in the UK or elsewhere in the EU.
+View and download the relevant Policy Wording* from the links below.
+If you purchased a Globelink policy previously while you were an EU RESIDENT, or you need to view the Policy Wording we issue to EU Residents, please click here to visit our Globelink EU site.

 For reliable Travel Insurance, simply complete 5 quick & easy steps.
 Pay with your Visa, MasterCard, JCB, Maestro, Masterpass, or PayPal and receive your policy documents by email in seconds.